CV examples

 Create your CV

-"Knowledgeable in employment law and key HR practices with a solid understanding of recruitment, compliance, and business operations."
+"Ambitious Business Psychology student specialising in Human Resources, ready to leverage strong administration skills to develop a career in HR.
+Knowledgeable in employment law and key HR practices with a solid understanding of recruitment, compliance, and business operations."

-Penelope Johnstone - Business Psychology student
+Penelope Johnstone - Student

 Table of contents

-How to Write a Student CV (Step-by-Step guide with examples)
+How to Write a Student CV (Step-by-Step Guide with Examples)

 Student CV Example